We believe it’s easier to learn when you feel happy and comfortable, which is why we’re committed to student welfare and safety.

 At British Study Centres, our aim is for all students to feel secure and content.
 We promise to give you a friendly welcome and provide any personal support you need to help adjust to life in a strange country.
 Our schools should feel like friendly and supportive places of learning.

-Each school has Welfare Officers to support you with any questions or problems.
+School staff are there to support you with any questions or problems.
 They can help with practical issues, such as finding a doctor if you feel ill, or giving advice about opening a bank account.
 They are also available for accommodation queries, or even if you just feel lonely or homesick.

 It’s important that you have a comfortable stay while you study English in the UK or Ireland and can make the most of your time at British Study Centres.